ehrlich89/forensics/README.md

 #### Triggering
 - A stream of beacon messages can trigger an action which will be executed based on time and location based parameters.
 Actions can e.g. be executed after a predefined delay or locked for a specific duration.
 Moreover, actions can be defined to trigger only inside a certain distance to the beacon or can have a validation period.
-- To make the execution of distance dependent actions more stable, the messages' received signal strength is averaged over time by using a linearly weighted moving average filter.
+- To make the execution of distance dependent actions more stable, the messages' received signal strength (RSSI) is averaged over time by using a linearly weighted moving average filter.

 ### Service
 As mentioned above, the service layer builds on top of the core layer and provides some high level features to integrate the message processing components with the Relution SmartBeacon Management platform.
 Concretely, it enables you